JsBergbau/Usenet-Archiving-Tool/README.md

 https://alt-magick.comb

 (NOTE)   NNTP is a very slow protocol.
 In order to download every post on alt.magick I had to leave this program running for over 24 hours.
+Searching is slow for entire newsgroup archives.

 Run update.py to download messages.
-Use the linux 'screen' command to run check.py in the background which will do live updates!
+Use the linux 'screen' command to run check.py in the background which will get live updates of the newsgroup.
-Searching is slow for entire newsgroup archives.

 Thanks to JsBergbau for his work on a fork of this project: (https://github.com/JsBergbau/Usenet-Archiving-Tool)